bveldhuyzen/bolus-sim/README.md

         $correctionbolusminusIOBmeal - $CURRENTIOB_CORRECTION = $correctionbolusminusIOB

-        The meal bolus will be adjusted for IOB as followed: if correction IOB > correction bolus, then
+        The meal bolus will be adjusted for IOB as followed: if correction IOB > (correction bolus - meal IOB), then
         $MEALBOLUS - IOB_leftover = $MEALBOLUS_FINAL
         where $IOB_leftover = $CURRENTIOB_CORRECTION - $correctionbolusminusIOBmeal
         else